 The Iowa Lakes Community College Farm Laboratory is a 360 acre “working farm” located five miles west of Emmetsburg on U.S. Highway 18.
 (Only five minutes from the campus!)
 The farm is an extension of classroom learning where students enjoy hands-on learning experiences.
-The farm supervisor, Greg Poe, lives at the farm which consists of several buildings including beef cow/calf area, a beef feedlot area, swine area, machine shed, a shop and an office/classroom.
+The farm consists of several buildings including beef cow/calf area, a beef feedlot area, swine area, machine shed, a shop and an office/classroom.

 The college works together with local elevators and other companies to keep on the cutting edge with seed varieties and chemicals.
 Several different chemical and seed demonstrations are located on the farm site every year.
 While planting and harvesting, the students learn how to record data using GPS mapping equipment.

 The students gain hands-on experience by working on the farm with the college owned 45 beef cows which are Angus and Simmental based.
 The cows are rotational grazed through paddocks on approximately 55 acres of pasture.
 Each paddock has water available through a watering system consisting of burst proof, above the ground pipe, with quick connectors every 300 feet.

 The farm has a custom feedlot with a one-time capacity of 250 head.
 This provides the opportunity to feed out steers from the farm cow herd, allowing the beef students to analyze data on the steers from calving through harvest.
 Other projects in the feedlot include custom feeding of steers.